cfortuner/promptable/apps/docs/docs/introduction.md

 # Introduction

-Promptable is a Typescript library for building modern, typesafe, fullstack applications with LLMs.
+Promptable is a Typescript library for building fullstack AI applications.

 Promptable consists of a collection of utilities and interfaces that help you build applications with LLMs.
 It is designed to be flexible and extensible so that you can use it with any LLM or Embeddings provider.